-Google Suspends Parler Social Networking App From Play Store; Apple Gives 24-hour Warning
+Google Suspends Parler Social Networking App From Play Store; Apple Gives 24-Hour Warning

 - FOLLOW US ON:

-Alphabet Inc’s Google on Friday suspended the Parler social networking service from its app store, citing posts inciting violence and demanding “robust” content moderation from the app favored by many supporters of U.S. President Donald Trump.

-Apple Inc on Friday also gave the service 24 hours to submit a detailed moderation plan, pointing to participants using the service to coordinate Wednesday’s siege of the U.S. Capitol building.
+Google on Friday suspended Parler, a social networking app from its Play Store, citing posts that incited violenc.
+Google has demanded “robust” content moderation from the app favored by many supporters of US President Donald Trump.
+Apple has also given the service 24 hours to submit a detailed moderation plan, pointing to participants using the service to coordinate Wednesday’s siege of the US Capitol building.

 In suspending the service, Google, whose software powers Android phones, cited its policy against apps that promote violence and gave recent examples from Parler, including a Friday post that began “How do we take back our country?
 About 20 or so coordinated hits” and another promoting a “Million Militia March” on Washington.